Our Selection Process

 7. I am not a member of the YDA, but I would like to be involved in debate at Yale.
 What can I do?

 There are plenty of opportunities for non-team-members to participate in YDA-sponsored debate at Yale.
-Options include: 1.
-Judging at the Yale High School Tournament, the Yale IV, and the Osterweis Tournament.
-2. Competing in the Adams Cup, an intramural debate competition hosted by the YDA.
-3. Coaching New Haven high school students through the Urban Debate League.
+Options include judging at the Yale High School Tournament and the Osterweis Tournament, competing in the Adams Cup, or coaching New Haven high school students through Urban Debate League.

 8. Where and in what style does the YDA compete?

 The YDA competes exclusively in parliamentary debate, which emphasizes extemporaneous creativity over exhaustive research.